strucura/datagrids/README.md

 - **getRouteName**: Used to define the route name.
 - **getRoutePath**: Used to define the route path .

-### Grid Settings
+### Data Grid Settings

-Grid settings are used to store user preferences for a grid, such as column visibility, column order, and sorting.
+Data grid settings are used to store user preferences for a grid, such as column visibility, column order, and sorting.
 The settings are stored in the database and can be accessed and modified by the user.
 The package provides a settings controller and routes for managing grid settings.